Teacher Education Program Transition Points

 - Be interviewed and recommended for admission by a departmental faculty member

 - Be approved by the Director of the Teacher Education Program and the Committee on Teacher Education

 Please note that candidates who already hold a bachelor’s degree and are seeking to fulfill requirements for licensure must adhere to the same requirements as degree-seeking candidates.

-Candidates pursuing teacher licensure may enroll in: EDUC 140: Introduction to Foundations of American Education; EDUC 200: Psychology of Education and Development; EDUC 215: Diversity in the Classroom/EDUC 201 Field Experience 1 and EDUC 316: Strategies for Teaching Mathematics in the Elementary Classroom while in the process of applying for admission to TEP.
+Candidates pursuing teacher licensure may enroll in: EDUC 140: Introduction to Foundations of American Education; EDUC 200: Psychology of Education and Development; EDUC 215: Diversity in the Classroom and EDUC 316: Strategies for Teaching Mathematics in the Elementary Classroom while in the process of applying for admission to TEP.

 3. Admission to Student Teaching

 Candidates seeking to be admitted to student teaching must complete an application for student teaching in early January of the year prior to student teaching.
 Application materials are available here.
 Further, candidates must: